EBjerrum/rdeditor/README.md

 Access to all standard operations as well as less used atom types and bond-types.

+#### Settings

+Themes can be selected from the ones available on your platform (Mac/Linux/Windows)

+The debug level can be selected

+## Development

+Instructions to set it up in editable modes and instructions for eventual contributions can be found in the DEVELOPER.md file.
+Please reach out first, there may be a relevant development branch.

 ## Additional Reading

 I wrote a blog post with an overview of the structure of the code.